Neonatal Unit at Flinders Medical Centre

 The Neonatal Unit prides itself on providing an active learning environment for undergraduate and postgraduate students.
 FMC is accredited by the Royal Australasian College of Physicians for paediatric basic physician training and the neonatal service is accredited for advanced training in neonatal perinatal medicine.

-As an adjunct to advanced training in neonatal perinatal medicine, Dr Sanjay Sinhal provides an active program of training in neonatal ultrasound.
+As an adjunct to advanced training in neonatal perinatal medicine, the Neonatal Unit has three consultants with qualifications in neonatal ultrasound who can provide accredited training.

 FMC is affiliated and integrated with Flinders University for teaching medical, nursing and midwifery students.